FlutterFlow/flutterflow-documentation/docs/testing-deployment-publishing/running-your-app/run-your-app.md

 ## Test Mode

-The **Test Mode** runs a web version of your Flutter app and uses Flutter's [Hot Reload](https://docs.flutter.dev/tools/hot-reload) feature, which lets you immediately see any changes made to code in an emulator or on-device.
+The **Test Mode** runs a web version of your FlutterFlow app and uses Flutter's [Hot Reload](https://docs.flutter.dev/tools/hot-reload) feature, which lets you immediately see any changes made to code in an emulator or on-device.
 Running your app in Test Mode helps you experiment, test UIs, and fix bugs faster.